darrenaddy/optimize-ai-agent-memory/README.md

 poetry run python example.py
 ```

+The agent will use the LLM configured in your `.env` file.

-**Note:** Some memory strategies (Summarization, Retrieval, Hierarchical, Compression & Consolidation) require an active OpenAI API key to function correctly.
-If `OPENAI_API_KEY` is not set, these examples will print a warning and may not produce meaningful output.
+**Note:** Some memory strategies (Summarization, Retrieval, Hierarchical, Compression & Consolidation) require an active LLM connection to function correctly.
+If the LLM is not properly configured or accessible, these examples may not produce meaningful output.

 ### Memory Strategies Implemented: